chrisjbawden/scripts-programs/README.md

   <tr>
     <th align=justify width=85% >
       <h4> clear_print_queue.bat</h4>
-Stop's the print services and deletes all contents in the local print queue directory for windows (C:\Windows\System32\spool\PRINTERS).
+<p>Stop's the print services and deletes all contents in the local print queue directory for windows (C:\Windows\System32\spool\PRINTERS).
-Note: this will require admin credentials and will prompt for credentials.
+  Note: this will require admin credentials and will prompt for credentials.</p>
   </th>
   <th>
 </br>